 Give the content a unique title in the Title field.
 The title is used for the email's subject line, and as part of the file name if you select a format that uses an email attachment.

-Sending to Email
+Delivering to Email

-In the Where should this data go section, choose Email.
+In the Where should this data go? section, choose Email.
 Your data or visualization will be delivered to a list of email addresses you specify.

 In the Who should it be emailed to section, enter the email addresses of the recipients.
 Enter a single email address, or multiple addresses separated by commas, and click Add.
 Those emails' domains must be allowed by your Looker admins.
 If the recipient is another Looker user, that person will have the option to link back to the Look or dashboard from the email.